arsbar24/STAT545-hw-Barton-Alistair/hw03/Assignment3.md

 ## # ... with 42 more rows
 ```

-We can see that there's a concentration of these countries in southern Africa.
-We will Zimbabwe as our country of interest because it suffered the worst progression but is also in the geographic centre of these countries.
-Let's see how Zimbabwe has changed in the last half century
+As we can see, Zimbabwe had the worst change in life expectancy during the regress.
+Furthermore many of its neighbours join it near the top of the list, in fact we have to go to number 8, Kenya, to find a country not in southern Africa.
+Thus Zimbabwe is not only the worst affected, but the locus of the regress.

+Next, we look at how the living standards in Zimbabwe have changed over time:

 ```r